Leaving your child alone at home: How parents should prepare

 - Over-the-counter medicines that could cause problems if taken in excess, like sleeping pills, cough medicine, etc.

 Post important phone numbers — yours and those of friends, family members, the doctor, police, and fire department — that your child might need in an emergency.

-But with all of that preparation, planning and practice — as you would like to call it — you are slowly helping both of you to get comfortable in leaving the child alone at home.
+But with all of that preparation, planning and practice — as you would like to call it — you are slowly helping the both of you to get comfortable to leaving child alone at home.